FirstResonance/ion-examples/bulk_print_location_labels/README.md

-# Procedure export
+# Bulk print location labels
-Use this script to bulk print location barcodes based on a csv script.
+Use this script to bulk print location barcodes via a script from a csv file.

 ## Setup